 - When an AC power source is connected to a transformer primary, a current flows in the primary circuit even when the secondary terminals are open circuited.
-This current is required to produce the flux in a real ferromagnetic core and it consists of two components: - 1- The Magnetization Current $(i_m)$ ; It produces the flux in the core. - 2- The Core Loss Current $(i{h+e})$ : The current required to make up for Hysteresis and Eddy current losses.
+This current is required to produce the flux in a real ferromagnetic core and it consists of two components: - The Magnetization Current $(i_m)$ ; It produces the flux in the core.
+1- - The Core Loss Current $(i{h+e})$ : The current required to make up for Hysteresis and Eddy current 2losses. - Ignoring the effect of leakage flux, the average flux in the core is: